 Estate administration glossary

-Estate paperwork can involve unfamiliar terms.
-To help you, we’ve explained some of the most common terms below.
+When dealing with a bereavement, there can be many unfamiliar terms.
+To help you, we've explained some of the most common phrases.

 Assets